huijing/xlat-generative-art-with-css/src/views/index.md

 ![](img/66.png)

-`@row()` will pass the value of each existing row to every grid cell [❓21.27], if we do something like this, we get a skewed effect.
+`@row()` will pass the value of each existing row to every grid cell, if we do something like this, we get a skewed effect.

 ![](img/67.png)